The Dam Distance Race

 There are two additional perks with a pursuit start race.
 At the end of their race, boats are scored in the order of their finish.
 If you cross the finish line ahead of another boat, you beat her!
 You don’t have to wait till after the race is over for RC (the Race Committee) to calculate the corrected times.
 Some may call this instant gratification.
 Some may call this “I kicked your…” As I was saying, the other perk of the pursuit start race is that the fleet will likely finish the race at near the same time.
 This allows everyone to get back to the Club for the most important aspect of sailboat racing: the post-race party.
 A beverage (or two) enhances the re telling of antics witnessed on the race course.

-We are making a point of having a post-race gathering for this event.
+We are making a point of having a post-race gathering (Covid compliant) for this event.
 A day of racing is fun, but even more fun is a day of racing followed by the camaraderie of the racers having drinks and dinner.
-To that end, the Club is providing a grilled chicken dinner and you are providing your own beverages (cocktails).
+To that end, the Club is providing a grilled chicken dinner and you are providing your own beverages (adult and otherwise).
 Cool prizes will be awarded to the top three finishers in both the racer division and the non-racer division.